Ronald Barnes (carillonist): Later life and death

-Barnes' failing eyesight forced him to stop performing and composing in 1994, and by 1995, he had retired from his position at Berkeley.
+Barnes's failing eyesight forced him to stop performing and composing in 1994, and by 1995, he had retired from his position at Berkeley.
 In early 1997, Barnes had begun feeling very sick and in the late summer of 1997, he had been diagnosed with leukemia.
 Barnes died of the disease in San Francisco on November 3, 1997.

 In 1998, the GCNA established a memorial scholarship fund in his name to support the future of the carillon art in North America.
 In 2007, after the fund had received enough donations and purchased enough investments, the first grant was awarded.
 It is now awarded annually.
-While, in the past, North Americans have taken advantage of scholarships to study the carillon in Europe, Barnes' memorial fund is the first grant program to exist in North America.
+While, in the past, North Americans have taken advantage of scholarships to study the carillon in Europe, Barnes's memorial fund is the first grant program to exist in North America.
+According to the GCNA, Barnes was a gay man.

 Legacy

 As president of the GCNA and editor of its journal The Bulletin, Barnes worked to set new standards for performance quality, selection of music, and sophistication in the design and construction of carillons.
 He was a proponent of the word carillonist rather than carillonneur to refer to players of the carillon.
 He argued that it is gender inclusive, easier to pronounce and spell, and in line with the naming conventions of other types of instrumentalists.
 He was responsible for introducing the carillon to several important composers, including Johan Franco, John Pozdro, Roy Hamlin Johnson, and Gary White.
 He also taught many prominent figures to play the carillon.